yvanzo/musicbrainz-server/CONTRIBUTING.md

 Thank you for considering contributing to MusicBrainz Server.

-Get started with https://musicbrainz.org/doc/Development first, continue with below additional guidelines then.
+Get started with https://musicbrainz.org/doc/Development first, then continue reading with below additional guidelines.

 ## Submitting changes